paulehoffman/awesome-falsehood/readme.md

 ## Contributing

 Your contributions are always welcome\!
+(This is not a falsehood.)
 Please take a look at the [contribution guidelines](https://github.com/kdeldycke/awesome-falsehood/blob/main/.github/contributing.md) first.

 ## Footnotes